cliffordlau/Exam-8-2015-Notes/README.md

 # Exam-8-2015-Notes

-Notes for CAS Exam 8 2015 sitting
+Notes for CAS Exam 8 [2015 sitting](http://cliffordlau.github.io/Exam-8-2015-Notes/)

-Eventually will cover all 3 sections A to C
+This will eventually be moved to Bookdown so it won't look as ugly